KSUA: Sports

 KSUA provides live play-by-play coverage of University of Alaska Nanooks hockey.
 Veteran broadcaster Bruce Cech is the play-by-play announcer for all Nanook hockey games.
-KSUA streams all games live on their website, ksua.org.
+KSUA streams all games live on their website.
 KSUA is the only radio station to provide Nanook hockey game coverage as no commercial radio station throughout the Fairbanks radio market airs their games.

-General Managers
+General managers

 There can be anywhere from 30 to 100 volunteers at one time, normally managed by 6-9 paid student staff members (depending on the needs at the time).
-These positions are normally kept for a year or two and are reviewed annually by the General Manager.
-The General Manager in turn is reviewed by the Media Board.
-The Media Board is a small board of volunteer UAF students and UAF staff who oversee the monthly operations of the station and the General Manager.
-They also approve the annual budget and assist in helping the General Manager make large decisions.
+These positions are normally kept for a year or two and are reviewed annually by the general manager.
+The general manager in turn is reviewed by the Media Board.
+The Media Board is a small board of volunteer UAF students and UAF staff who oversee the monthly operations of the station and the general manager.
+They also approve the annual budget and assist in helping the general manager make large decisions.